-As a networked organization, we welcome new opportunities to partner with diverse organizations looking to support the Arctic and its peoples.
-Please contact our Board Chair, Iva Kaufman at ivakaufman
+CCU board members continue active advocacy through the Arctic Council on a variety of fronts and welcome new opportunities to partner with diverse organizations that are looking to support the Arctic and its peoples.